Machine Identity Rotation: Securing Non-Human Identities

 • Establish a Rotation Policy: Develop a clear policy that defines how frequently each type of machine identity should be rotated.
 The frequency depends on the sensitivity of the data and the risk profile of the application.
 For instance, highly sensitive systems might require daily rotation, while less critical systems could use weekly or monthly cycles.

 • Automate the Rotation Process: Manual rotation is prone to errors and doesn't scale well.
 Implement automated tools and processes to handle the rotation.
-This can involve integrating with a Certificate Authority (CA) for automated certificate issuance and renewal, or using a key management system to manage API keys.
+This can involve integrating with a certificate authority (CA) for automated certificate issuance and renewal, or using a key management system to manage api keys.

 • Monitor and Audit: Continuously monitor the rotation process to ensure that it's functioning correctly.
 Implement audit trails to track all changes to machine identities, providing visibility into who accessed what and when.
 If a rotation fails, trigger alerts for immediate investigation.